pnathanoj/pnathanoj.github.io/ppast.md

 ![](/photo/fuji3.jpg)
 _Mangrove understorey in Jiulongjiang estuary_

-### Illustrations for mangrove species identification key - ULB
+### Illustrations of mangroves trees characteristics for an illustrated identification key - ULB
+As BSc final project, creation of illustrations of trees species characteristics (e.g. root type, leaf shape, fruit...) for an illustrated identification key to be used in the field by local people.

 [back](./)